NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-viem.md

-# Using viem
+# Using Viem

 ## Overview

-Most of this documentation assumes that you are using [ethers](https://docs.ethers.org/v6/) as your connection library, but you can also use Hardhat with [viem](https://viem.sh/docs/introduction.html), a more lightweight and type-safe alternative.
-This guide explains how to setup a project that uses [the viem-based Toolbox](/hardhat-runner/plugins/nomicfoundation-hardhat-toolbox-viem) instead of the main one.
+Most of this documentation assumes that you are using [ethers](https://docs.ethers.org/v6/) as your connection library, but you can also use Hardhat with [Viem](https://viem.sh/docs/introduction.html), a more lightweight and type-safe alternative.
+This guide explains how to setup a project that uses [the Viem-based Toolbox](/hardhat-runner/plugins/nomicfoundation-hardhat-toolbox-viem) instead of the main one.

 ## Installation

-To kickstart a Hardhat project with Typescript and `viem`, you can follow these steps:
+To kickstart a Hardhat project with Typescript and Viem, you can follow these steps:

 1. Initialize a new npm project in an empty directory: